A Day in the Life of an Aircraft Dispatcher

 For each flight, the aircraft dispatcher will have a list of weather questions to answer before completing a flight plan.
-Questions that need to be addressed are: Is the departure visibility good enough for the plane to depart?
+Some questions that need to be addressed are: Is the departure visibility good enough for the plane to depart?
 If so, is the weather at the departing airport above landing minimum?
-There are several requirements for listing a takeoff and many factors that play into planning takeoffs and landings, and aircraft dispatchers have to plan alternate take-off and landings for each flight that they are planning.
+There are several requirements for listing a takeoff and many factors that play into planning takeoffs and landings, and aircraft dispatchers have to plan alternate takeoffs and landings for each flight that they are planning.

 After analyzing the weather, the aircraft dispatcher must select the appropriate routes and altitude, and then run the flight plan calculations.
 Automation helps greatly today since many years ago, aircraft dispatchers had to calculate flight plans by hand.
 Most domestic carriers have advanced computer programs that select altitudes and “canned” routes based on winds aloft.
 However, these programs are not always fail-proof and the aircraft dispatcher must review the routing and consider their weather analysis.
 The aircraft dispatcher must then file the flight plan with ATC.

 The aircraft dispatcher is responsible for staying up-to-date on all weather changes and flights en route.
 They maintain contact with every pilot in flight and must make all of the necessary adjustments if there is a change in weather, based on their alternate flight plans.